jamesbeltonIBM/devops-demo/README.md

 To find out how to build this application and host it in Code Engine - a serverless environment on IBM Cloud - see the 'code-engine.txt' file.

+To find out how to build this application using a DevOps toolchain, with Continuous Delivery - see the 'toolchain-to-code-engine.txt' file.

 The notes below are the original readme notes for this project.